 Liability orders and child maintenance arrears

-The CMS / CSA can apply to the court for a liability order to recover any unpaid child maintenance.
-There’s no ‘statute of limitations’, which means the claim could go back many years.
+There is no ‘statute of limitations’, which means the claim could go back many years.

 Read our guide to dealing with child maintenance arrears